varigence/docs/bimlflex/metadata-editors/configurations.md

 ---
 # Configurations

-The **Configurations** module is used to manage configurations which drive the behavior of the BimlFlex product.
+The **Configurations Editor** is used to manage configurations which drive the behavior of the BimlFlex product.
 By changing them the produced artifacts can adapt to support requirements for file locations, naming conventions, data conventions etc. The **Configuration** defaults are the Varigence recommended values and there is no need to change or configure unless there is a requirement to change specific behaviors.
 Align these settings with the organization's best practices and environmental requirements.

 <img class="icon-inline" src="images/svg-icons/configurations.svg" /> **Configurations** can be found under Administration in the application menu.